overview components memorymap downloads possibilities contact

 RTI ; 6 cycles

-This adds up to twenty two cycles for a full interrupt return, including restoring all registers.
-As before, optimisations are possible so you could feasibly halve that number of cycles.
+This adds up to twenty four cycles for a full interrupt return, including restoring all registers.

 What about the Z80?